TeachMeInc/SWAG-SDK/platforms/docs/html5/version-5/usage-and-examples.md

 });
 ```

-By default, game events are tracked under your games keyword.
+By default, game events are tracked under your game's keyword.
 To track events under a different game, pass in a `gameId` in the `analytics` options:

 ```js
 analytics: { gameId: 'your_game_id' }